agile-ts/documentation/docs/packages/core/features/state/Methods.md

 console.log(response); // State Instance it was called on
 ```
 A proper identification is for instance necessary,
-if we want to clean up our watcher callback to avoid memory leaks.
+to clean up our watcher callback later.

 ### ❓ When should I cleanup
-If we need to use our watcher in component code, it is important to [clean up](#removewatcher), as if
+If we have to use a watcher in component code, it is important to [clean up](#removewatcher) after using it.
-the component unmounts, and the watcher remains it can cause memory leaks.
+Because if the component unmounts, and the watcher remains it can cause memory leaks.
 ```ts
 MY_STATE.removeWatcher(cleanupKey);
 ```